Health clinic in Montana Superfund town faces penalties for false asbestos claims - Local News 8

 Asbestos-related diseases can range from a thickening of a person’s lung cavity that can hamper breathing, to deadly cancer.

 Exposure to even a minuscule amount of asbestos can cause lung problems, according to scientists.
-Because of the long latency period for those diseases, symptoms can take decades to develop.
+Symptoms can take decades to develop.

-The 2010 federal health law made victims of asbestos exposure in the Libby area eligible for Medicare, housekeeping, travel to medical appointments and disability benefits for those who can’t work.

 Dr. Black, a pediatrician, has said the ailments caused by the type of asbestos in Libby are difficult to detect and can be missed by outside radiologists less familiar with it than he is.